Banner

 Machine Learning with Limited Size Datasets

-M. Verleysen, Maching Learning Group, Machine Learning Group, Université Catholique de Louvain, Belgium
+M. Verleysen, Machine Learning Group, Université Catholique de Louvain, Belgium

 How to Address Uncertainty in Smaller, Faster, More Agile, Yet Safer Drones?